gatsbyjs/gatsby/docs/blog/2020-07-20-Khaled-Garbaya-Life-After-Recipes/index.md

 ## Where to go from here

 If you want to get started with Gatsby Recipes, I created a [free 6 min egghead.io collection](https://egghead.io/playlists/getting-started-with-gatsbyjs-recipes-c79a) to help you with that.
-Make sure to check out this helpful [Recipes blog post](/blog/2020-05-21-gatsby-recipes/) on the Gatsby site.
-If you're having fun with Recipes and would like to contribute, [visit the umbrella issue](https://github.com/gatsbyjs/gatsby/issues/22991) to find out more.
+Make sure to check out this helpful [Gatsby Recipes blog post](/blog/2020-05-21-gatsby-recipes/) on the Gatsby site.
+If you're having fun with Gatsby Recipes and would like to contribute, [visit the umbrella issue](https://github.com/gatsbyjs/gatsby/issues/22991) to find out more.